-The 2021 Charitable Donation Maximum Deduction is $600 for Married Filing Jointly & $300 for Other Filers
+The 2021 Universal Charitable Donation Tax Deduction was $600 for Married Filing Jointly & $300 for Other Filers.
+It Has Expired for 2022.

 Update: The below information is for the 2021 tax year (2022 tax filing).
-It’s now too late to make a charitable donation deduction for the 2021 tax year.
-We do not yet have an update on if the universal charitable donation deduction will be extended for 2022.
+It’s now too late to make a charitable donation deduction for the 2021 tax year and the universal tax donation deduction expired at the end of 2021, without renewal for 2022.
 If there are any updates, I will send it out to readers (you can subscribe for email updates).

 The new universal charitable tax deduction for cash donations that was authorized for all tax filers (not just itemizers) last year was renewed for 2021 and increased for “married filing jointly” filers to $600 and from $150 to $300 for “married filing separately” filers.
 In order to claim the deduction, you must get your cash donations in by the end of the year.